Sorry, this program is not available for local students.

 International student visa holders can only study full-time.

 You may also choose to take part in a one-year industry placement position.
-This normally occurs at the middle or end of third year.
-It provides the opportunity for you to gain academic credit and paid industrial experience, which may lead to an industry-linked final year project or even full-time employment.
+This normally occurs at the middle or at the end of your third year.
+This provides the opportunity for you to gain academic credit and paid industrial experience, which may lead to an industry-linked final year project or potential full-time employment.

 - computer manufacturing